laura-dietz/flan-t5-exam-appendix/README.md

 ### EXAM Grading Prompts

-* EXAM Grading prompt for question answering (for answer verification below)):     [exam-grading-qa](prompts/exam-grading-qa)
+* EXAM Grading prompt for question answering (for answer verification below):     [exam-grading-qa](prompts/exam-grading-qa)
 * EXAM Grading for Self-Rating of answerability     [exam-grading-self-rating](prompts/exam-grading-self-rating)

 ### Baselines: Relevance Judgment Prompts

-As baselines we include prompts that directly ask to grade the relevance of a passage for a given query.
+As baselines we include prompts that directly ask the LLM to grade the relevance of a passage for a given query.
 We use the following prompts cited in literature:

 * Faggioli et al: [Fag](prompts/Fag)   [Fag-few](prompts/Fag-few)
 * Sun et al: [Sun](prompts/Sun)   [Sun-few](prompts/Sun-few)